Deliverance88/hello-world/README.md

 # hello-world
-Storage of ideas and resources
+Storage of ideas and resources.
+But also id would contain some rubbish :-)